By Megan Walker-Young, Junior Consultant, WGU Labs

 Which Programs Should Be Converted to CBE?

-If you’re a nursing school with American Association of Colleges of Nursing (AACN) membership, their new mandate requires that all bachelor’s and master’s nursing programs be converted to CBE, but you don’t have to stop there.
+New industry standards requires that all bachelor’s and master’s nursing programs be converted to CBE, but you don’t have to stop there.
 If you offer bridge programs such as LVN to RN associate programs, your institution may want to consider converting these as well later.

 But what if you don’t have a mandate?
 Perhaps one of your institution’s goals is to bridge the skills gap as you aim for stronger graduate job attainment outcomes.
 If so, take a self-assessment.
 Which programs are most in-demand right now from students and employers?
 Which companies and organizations are hiring your graduates frequently?
 Start with those programs first!
 Creating a CBE model can strengthen your reputation and value with students and employers.